 We have a membership in a stock coop and are having great difficulty

 in refinancing our apartment.
-Are Banks and Savings and Loan Associations
+Are Banks, Savings Banks and Credit

 permitted to make loans on coops?